nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

-The final csv file will look something like this:
+The final CSV file will look something like this:

 ![Sample_CSV](/assets/Screenshot_CSV.png)